athomasoriginal/dotfiles/README.md

   - `brew install zprint`
 - Install [Nerd Font]
   - This is required to use the `nvim-web-devicons`
+  - Note: if the fonts aren't working in nvim, check iTerm2 profiles > Text and make sure they're set correctly.
 - Open Nvim
 - Install Plugins
   ```bash